w3c/wcag-act-rules/content/rules/2eb176/proposed.md

   name: "`audio` element content has transcript"
   rule_type: atomic
   description: |
-    Non-streaming `audio` elements must have a text alternative for all included auditory information.
+    This rule checks that `audio` elements have a transcript that includes all auditory information.
-  last_modified: 23 March 2022
+  last_modified: 5 April 2022
 ---

 ## Applicability